Close-up of delicate white rose petals, softly layered with subtle shadows and light creating a gentle, serene texture.

 Between 1942 and early 1943, the White Rose secretly wrote and distributed six powerful pamphlets, calling on Germans to reject Hitler’s rule and resist the Nazi regime.
 Their writings were bold, unapologetic, and deeply dangerous.
 They quoted Goethe, Schiller, Aristotle, and the Bible, blending intellectual arguments with an unmistakable moral call to action.

-“Why do you allow these men who are in power to rob you step by step, openly and in secret, of one of your rights after another, until one day nothing, nothing at all, will be left, but a mechanized state system presided over by criminals and drunks?”
+One of their most famous passages asked: “Why do you allow these men who are in power to rob you step by step, openly and in secret, of one of your rights after another?”

 Graffiti Warfare